Your Shopping Cart

 The author

 Jens Müller was born in Koblenz, Germany, in 1982 and studied graphic design.
 Recipient of numerous national and international design awards, he is creative director of Vista design studio in Düsseldorf and professor of corporate design at the Dortmund University of Applied Sciences and Arts.
-Author and editor of several books, Müller researches the history of graphic design and corporate identity.

 The Computer.
 A History from the 17th Century to Today